PCMon/EvenBetterGunMacro/README.md

 A customizable macro based tool intended to be used for Jailbreak.

-Featuring a customizable hotkey and loadout.
-Optimized to work as fast as possible!
+Featuring a customizable hotkey and loadout, optimized to work as fast as possible!
 (Times as low as **70ms** for 10 weapon loadouts + explosive refills!)